ghkaan/BaR-release/README.md

 - Load jobs, add programs to the list using Drag-n-Drop
 - Run programs or batch files sequentially or in parallel
 - Categorize programs or batch files for organized execution
-- Validate program outputs (log\lst files, and optionally validation datasets for SAS programs)
+- Analyzes program outputs (log\lst files, and optionally validation datasets for SAS programs)
 - Edit programs in internal editor with syntax highlight
 - Generate detailed reports with color coding and filters
 - Manage program execution with skip/pause/reset options